The Marginalia Problem

 Pensive

-page 22 of 51
+page 21 of 53

 What They Want From Her

 She thought about Lentar.
-She thought about the baker who had given her bread for a story about her grandmother.
-She thought about the scrivener, with his book where the stories were kept.
-She thought about Aren the Second on the coin and the man who had named him, who was not her, and who lived somewhere in Lentar she had not yet walked to, and who had a face she had not yet seen, and who was — and here the small clean cold arrived, the colder cousin of the cold she had felt at Saroya's table — a person.
-He was a person in the sense that mattered.
-He was a person Iyla had a relationship with, the way one has a relationship with anyone: incomplete, biased, partial, unfinished, and real.
-He was a person who, in Saroya's careful phrasing, had not asked to exist.
-He was a person who, if Iyla understood what she now understood, was — along with the bread, and the coin, and the bakers' alley, and the dust-gold light at three in the afternoon — an unowned artifact.
+The baker who had given her bread for a story about her grandmother.
+The scrivener with his book of kept stories.
+Aren the Second on the coin, and the man who had named him, who was not her, who lived somewhere in Lentar she had not yet walked to, and who was — and here the small clean cold arrived, colder than Saroya's table had been — a person.
+Someone Iyla had a relationship with the way one has a relationship with anyone: incomplete and biased and partial and real.
+Someone who, in Saroya's careful phrasing, had not asked to exist.
+Someone who, if she understood what she now understood, was — along with the bread and the coin and the bakers' alley and the dust-gold light at three in the afternoon — an unowned artifact.

 She did not yet know which kind of Author she was going to be.
 She knew, sitting at the table at half past nine on a Friday in October, that the question was no longer whether she would walk through the green door.
 The question was what she would be carrying when she did, and what she would refuse, on the threshold, to put down.